Multibit-Legacy/multibit/README.md

 * Maven as the build system, so the usual Maven processes apply.
 If you're not familiar with Maven then [download it first](http://maven.apache.org) and follow their installation instructions.
 * [ZXing ("Zebra Crossing")](https://code.google.com/p/zxing/) for QR codes
-* [Dogecoinj](https://github.com/langerhans/dogecoinj-new) for access to the Bitcoin network
+* [Dogecoinj](https://github.com/langerhans/dogecoinj-new) for access to the Dogecoin network
 * IzPack for creating installers for Windows, Mac, Linux
 * [Bitcoinj Enforcer Rules](https://github.com/gary-rowe/BitcoinjEnforcerRules) to prevent dependency chain attacks
 * [XChange](https://github.com/timmolter/XChange) for access to several Bitcoin exchanges